-In pairs, one person must pretend to have a fractured arm at the start line.
+In pairs, one person must pretend to have a fractured arm.
 The other must create a sling with a scarf, cloth, etc. and take the partner to the finish line without moving the injured arm.
 If the arm moves or the sling falls apart, they must go back to the start line.
 The team to reach the finish line first wins!

-50 CALM RESPONDERS
+CALM RESPONDERS